accountantM/CurlMultiTimeoutBugTester/README.md

-##### The Bug appeared with me about 20 times out of 100 tries (on both a production server linux centos, and labtop linux fedora)
+##### The Bug appeared with me about 20 times out of 100 tries (on both a production server linux centos, and laptop linux fedora)